 - 2. The Proponent shall carry out the project generally in accordance with the:

+- (a) EA;

+- (a1) EA (Mod 1);

-- (a) EA
+- (a2) EA (Mod 2);

 - (b) statement of commitments; and

-- (c) conditions of this approval.
+- (c) conditions of approval

-- The general layout of the project is shown in Appendix 2; and - The statement of commitments is reproduced in Appendix 9. - If there is any inconsistency between the above documents, the most recent document shall prevail to the extent of the inconsistency.
+- The general layout of the project is shown in Appendix 2; and - The statement of commitments is reproduced in Appendix 9 - 3.
+If there is any inconsistency between the above documents, the most recent document shall prevail to the extent of the inconsistency.
 However, the conditions of this approval shall prevail to the extent of any inconsistency. - 4.
-The Proponent shall comply with any reasonable requirement/s of the Director-General arising from the Department's assessment of: - (a) any reports, strategies, plans, programs, reviews, audits or correspondence that are submitted in accordance with this approval; and - (b) the implementation of any actions or measures contained in these documents.
+The Proponent shall comply with any reasonable requirement/s of the Secretary arising from the Department's assessment of: - (a) any reports, strategies, plans, programs, reviews, audits or correspondence that are submitted in accordance with this approval; and - (b) the implementation of any actions or measures contained in these documents.